stefanskiasan/MCP-Nest-virtual/README.md

 @Tool(name: string, description: string, options: { schema?: any, requestSchema?: z.ZodObject<any> })
 ```

 -   `name`: The name of the tool.
+This will be used to list it in the `listTools` request.
 -   `description`: A description of the tool.
 -   `options.schema`: (Optional) A Zod schema defining the expected structure of the tool's input arguments.
 -   `options.requestSchema`: (Optional) A Zod schema extending the base `RequestSchema` to validate the entire request structure, including method name and metadata.
+Use this if you want to support progress notifications.

 ### Context Object